-- Trim, halve, peel, and chop the onion.
+Trim, halve, peel, and chop the onion.
 Since the soup gets pureed, there's no need to be too precise about the chopping.

-- Heat a medium pot over medium-high heat and add the oil or butter.
+Heat a medium pot over medium-high heat and add the oil or butter.
 When the fat is hot, add the chopped onion and the salt.

-Raise the heat to bring to everything to a boil, and then reduce the heat to maintain a steady simmer and cook, stirring occasionally to keep things from settling too much, until the zucchini is very tender, about 15 minutes.
+Raise the heat to bring everything to a boil, and then reduce the heat to maintain a steady simmer and cook, stirring occasionally to keep things from settling too much, until the zucchini is very tender, about 15 minutes.

-- If you have a hand-held immersion blender, don't worry.
-Whirl the soup in a blender or food processor until very smooth (at least 1 minute per batch to make sure it's well and truly puréed); be sure work in batches and to hold a kitchen towel over the top of the blender or processor (hot soup tends to splatter out a bit).
+If you don't have a hand-held immersion blender, don't worry.
+Whirl the soup in a blender or food processor until very smooth (at least 1 minute per batch to make sure it's well and truly puréed).
+Be sure work in batches and hold a kitchen towel over the top of the blender or processor (hot soup tends to splatter out a bit).

-- Serve the soup hot with a sprinkle of pepper and/or nutmeg, if you like.
+Serve the soup hot with a sprinkle of pepper and/or nutmeg, if you like.